Farizerz/hyprland-dots/README.md

  - neofetch (optional)

 ## Installation
- 1. After installing required packages, you need to change the monitors section in the hyprland.conf to match your monitor specifications
- 1. Copy the contents into `~/` or `/home/<yourusername>`.
+ 1. After installing the required packages, copy the contents into `~/` or `/home/<yourusername>`.
  2. Restart hyprland session or reboot your PC.